susheel7783/Docker-and-kubernates-learning-resource/docker.md

 | **OS Structure** | Each Virtual Machine (VM) includes its own full **Guest OS**. | Containers do not have their own OS; they share the **Host OS kernel**. |
 | **Resource Usage** | **Heavyweight**: Requires significant RAM and CPU to run a full OS. | **Lightweight**: Much smaller as they only package necessary libraries and code. |
 | **Efficiency** | On an 8GB machine, you might only run 1 or 2 VMs. | On an 8GB machine, you can run dozens of containers simultaneously. |

+Architecture Differences

+Virtual Machines: Sit on top of a Hypervisor, which manages hardware resources for multiple Guest OS instances (Windows, Mac, or Linux).

+Containers: Run on top of the Docker Engine and utilize the Host OS resources directly without needing a separate Guest OS layer.